bsrahmat/itclab-01/README.md

 <br>
 </br>

-## Other research by the Author can be found at:
+## Other research by the IO-T.Net research team can be found at:

 https://www.io-t.net/